abap2UI5/docs/docs/development/model.md

 ```

 #### Local Binding
-When you only have local access to data but want to bind it for display (e.g., for a value help or lookup), use local binding.
-The `client->_bind_local` method copies the data and sends it to the frontend without impacting backend logic:
+When you only have local access to data but still want to bind it for display (e.g., for value help or lookups), use local binding.
+The `client->_bind_local` method copies the data and sends it to the frontend:

 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.